Center for Community News

 • You can take an Uber or call a local taxi from there.

-• For getting back and forth between the conference location and the primary hotel, we are exploring the possibility of providing a shuttle.
-More to come on that.
+• For getting back and forth between the conference location and the primary hotel, we will likely have shuttle transportation.

 Lodging